I have been looking at a lot of lens videos lately, too many I know, but Bokeh has once again risen to the top as my pet peeve.

 Good Bokeh can come from funny places.
 This is my excellent 20-60 Panasonic kit lens.

 Some old school funky stuff from an antique Nikkor 28mm.
-The price paid for a sharp bit of glass.
+The price paid for a sharp bit of legacy glass.
 A little Ni-Sen maybe.

-Bokeh is the same.
-Some Bokeh sometimes makes you avoid it, some times draws you in like flies to honey (no law what type of honey you are after), some elevates, some distracts, some goes by unnoticed, some intrigues.
-It always is, you just have to decide how you want to control it and whether you like it or not.
+Some Bokeh makes you want to avoid it, some times draws you in like flies to honey (no law what type of honey you are after), some elevates, some distracts, some goes by unnoticed, some intrigues.

 Science is not a good measure of Bokeh, instincts are better.